Ghana GoldBod

-The Ghana Gold Board (commonly known as GoldBod) is a government-owned entity established under the GoldBod Act 1140 of Parliament in March 2025.
+The Ghana Gold Board (commonly known as GoldBod) (/ˈɡɑːnəɡəʊldbɔːd/) is a government-owned entity established under the GoldBod Act 1140 of Parliament in March 2025.
 It operates under the Ministry of Lands and Natural Resources and is authorized to buy, assay, sell, and export gold and other minerals produced by licensed artisanal and small-scale miners (ASM) in Ghana.

 History and establishment

 On 28 March 2025, Parliament passed the GoldBod Bill, which was subsequently signed into law by President John Dramani Mahama.
 The legislation, introduced by the Ministry of Finance, aimed to restructure the country’s gold sector by establishing GoldBod as a regulatory body with authority over gold trading and export activities involving artisanal and small-scale miners.

 During the passage of the bill, Finance Minister, Cassiel Ato Forson described the legislation as "transformative", stating that it aims to regulate the entire gold value chain, from extraction to export.